MattIzSpooky/JNI/README.md

 - CMake

 ### Step 1: Java
 Create a Java project as you would normally.
-Afterwards, load the library through a static block.
+Afterward, load the library through a static block.
 This ensures that the library will be loaded if it can be found.
 Keep in mind that since it’s trying to load the library file in a static block, the program won’t be able to start without it.
-Alternatively, the shared library can be loaded anywhere in our application but this is my preferred method as you ensure that the library is loaded.
+Alternatively, the shared library can be loaded anywhere in our application but this is my preferred method as you ensure that the library is loaded if the program started successfully.

 ```java
 @SpringBootApplication